 We were staying at a hotel in Toronto because my daughter was playing in a basketball tournament.
 The first night there, we learned that the room we were given had a big noise problem (it faced into the atrium area of the hotel, and the sliding glass door did not close properly).
 My wife (not a shrinking violet) called and complained.
 Thus we ended up with a new room (the next day) and complimentary breakfast.
 Was this suitable compensation for my son not sleeping enough?
 Not really, but it was better than nothing.

 The following night, we had another incident with a drunken woman kicking a door on our floor at 2:30 AM.
 I complained to the manager, and I seem to have received a discount on our rooms for the weekend.

 I would have thought this was the least complaining most people would do, but I have had more than one person comment to me that they would have never complained about these incidents, and all I can think is, really?
-You would sit there and suffer in silence in a noisy room or when a drunken woman is keeping you awake?
+You would sit there and suffer in silence in a noisy room or when a drunken woman keeps you awake?

-If you complain the worst answer you can get is, “I am sorry, we can’t do anything for you“, rarely will the person you are complaining to threaten your life (note I say rarely, and once that did happen to me), so why not say something?
+If you complain, the worst answer you can get is, “I am sorry, we can’t do anything for you“.
+Rarely will the person you are complaining to threaten your life (note I say rarely, and once that did happen to me).
+So why not say something?